fuzzylogicxx/fuzzylogic/posts/2021-01-03-big-picture-performance-analysis-using-lighthouse-parade-on-cloud-four.md

 </figure>

-However it was taking a _long_ time to run over all the pages of my statically generated site (there are lots of pages), so much so that I felt I needed to stop it when due to my laptop sounding like it was about to take off.
-So if running again, I’d probably only do so on a smaller site or check [their documentation](https://github.com/cloudfour/lighthouse-parade) to see if either scope-limiting or sitemap-based crawling support have been added.
+However it was taking a _long_ time to run over all the pages of my statically generated site (there are lots of pages), so much so that I felt I needed to stop it due to my laptop sounding like it was about to take off.
+So if running it again, I’d probably only do so on a smaller site, or first check [the tool’s documentation](https://github.com/cloudfour/lighthouse-parade) to see if either scope-limiting or sitemap-based crawling support have been added.